Calibrating the negative interpretation: What this essay is about

-Classical and constructive mathematics coexist in {\bf S$^{+g}$} exactly as far as the mathematical axioms of {\bf S} permit.
-By viewing the choice sequence variables $\mathrm{\alpha, \beta, \ldots}$ of the language $\mathcal{L}$({\bf I}) of {\bf I} alternatively as variables over classical one-place number-theoretic functions, restricting language and logic by omitting the symbols $\mathrm{\vee}$ and $\mathrm{\exists}$ with their axioms and rules, and replacing each mathematical axiom of {\bf S} by its negative translation, one obtains a faithful translation {\bf S$^g$} of {\bf S} + $\mathrm{(\neg \neg A \rightarrow A)}$ within the extended intuitionistic system {\bf S$^{+g}$}.
-In particular, if {\bf B} is obtained from {\bf I} by dropping the axiom schema of continuous choice CC$_{11}$ (``Brouwer's Principle for a Function,'' axiom schema $^x$27.1 of \cite{klve1965}), then {\bf B$^{+g}$} includes the negative translation of a system {\bf C} $\equiv$ {\bf B} + $\mathrm{(\neg \neg A \rightarrow A)}$ of classical analysis with countable choice.
+By viewing the choice sequence variables $\mathrm{\alpha, \beta, \ldots}$ of the language $\mathcal{L}$({\bf I}) of {\bf I} alternatively as variables over classical one-place number-theoretic functions, restricting the language and logic by omitting $\mathrm{\vee}$ and $\mathrm{\exists}$ with their axioms and rules, and replacing each mathematical axiom of a classically consistent subsystem {\bf S} of {\bf I} by its negative translation, one obtains a classically equivalent copy {\bf S$^g$} of {\bf S$^\circ$} within {\bf S$^{+g}$}.
+In particular, if {\bf B} is the subsystem of {\bf I} which omits the continuous choice axiom schema CC$_{11}$ (``Brouwer's Principle for a Function,'' axiom schema $^x$27.1 of \cite{klve1965}) then {\bf B$^\circ$} $\equiv$ {\bf B} + $\mathrm{(\neg \neg A\rightarrow A)}$ is classical analysis with countable choice, and {\bf B$^{+g}$} contains a negative version {\bf B}$^g$ of {\bf B$^\circ$}.

-The goal here is different from Kleene's in \cite{kl1965} where he showed that {\bf I} is consistent with all purely arithmetical formulas, and all negations of prenex formulas, of the full language $\mathcal{L}$({\bf I}) which are provable in {\bf C}.
-This essay focuses narrowly on the precise constructive cost of expanding interesting subsystems of {\bf B} to include their classical content.
-The minimum classical extension {\bf S$^{+g}$} of a subsystem {\bf S} of {\bf B} is classically correct for the full language, but assumes only the essential intuitionistically dubious principles .
+The goal here differs from Kleene's in \cite{kl1965} where he showed that {\bf I} is consistent with all purely arithmetical formulas, and all negations of prenex formulas, of the full language $\mathcal{L}$({\bf I}) which are provable in {\bf B$^\circ$}.
+Any system {\bf S} in $\mathcal{L}$({\bf I}) which is based on intuitionistic logic and has a classical $\omega$-model (a model with standard integers) may be called {\em classically sound}.
+The minimum classical extension {\bf S$^{+g}$} of any subsystem {\bf S} of {\bf I} for which classical Baire space is an $\omega$-model is classically sound, contains only the essential intuitionistically dubious principles, and is consistent with {\bf I}.

-Kleene's informal and formal function-realizability respectively guarantee that the classical extension {\bf B$^{+g}$} + CC$_{11}$ of {\bf I} is consistent relative to {\bf B$^{+g}$} and satisfies the Church-Kleene recursive instantiation rule (5.9(iii), page 101 of \cite{kl1969}).
-These results extend (relative to {\bf B$^{+g}$} + MP$_1$) to {\bf B$^{+g}$} + CC$_{11}$ + MP$_1$, where

-is a strong analytical form of Markov's Principle.
-Intuitionistic logic proves the negative translation (MP$_1$)$^g$ of MP$_1$, so ({\bf S} + MP$_1$)$^{+g}$ = {\bf S$^{+g}$} + MP$_1$ for each subsystem {\bf S} of {\bf B}.